 This homemade Tomato Soup can be made with any kind of fresh tomato you have – we’re just lucky enough to have a ton of heirloom tomatoes grown here in California.
+We used yellow + red heirloom tomatoes for a fabulous orange color!

 (Let’s be honest, there’s no luck involved.
 I have a tomato dealer named Laurel that I get plants from every year.
 Then I go to Whole Foods Market and local farmstands to supplement my supply.)